centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

 - **Extensible**: Built to be extensible, allowing for custom modifications and enhancements.
 - Clean: Built with minimal dependencies from other third party libraries.

+enums:
+  - HandyModalType enum code:
+      public enum HandyModalType
+      {
+          ERROR,
+          WARNING,
+          SUCCESS,
+          INFO,
+      }
+  - HandyToastType enum code:
+    public enum HandyToastType
+    {
+        ERROR, // the toast will be red
+        WARNING, // the toast will be yellow
+        SUCCESS, // the toast will be green
+        INFO, // the toast will be a shade of blue
+    }

 ## Components

 Here’s a list of the components included in this library: